When we think about network resources, the first thing that comes to mind are things like devices or bandwidth.

 - ManageEngine Applications Manager (FREE TRIAL) Application monitoring platform with DNS availability and performance monitoring.

-- Site24x7 Unified network monitoring solution that can monitor DNS response times from over 90 locations across the globe.
+- Site24x7 (FREE TRIAL) Unified network monitoring solution that can monitor DNS response times from over 90 locations across the globe.

 - Paessler PRTG Network Monitor Network monitoring tool with DNS sensor and a threshold-based alerts system.

 - Dotcom-Monitor Web and infrastructure monitor that monitors DNS performance from a range of locations.